Event Concealment and Concealability Enforcement in Discrete Event Systems Under Partial Observation: Verification of -enforceability

-\begin{remark} Note that Theorem 4 provides a sufficient condition for $C$-Enforceability.
-If the condition holds, the reduced $E$-verifier can be used to take defensive action in response to system activity (any action that is feasible at the present state —or one of the present states— of the $E$-verifier can be taken since there will always be a feasible action in all of the future states). \end{remark}
+Note that Theorem 2 provides a sufficient condition for $C$-enforceability.
+If the condition holds, the reduced $E$-verifier can be used to take defensive actions in response to system activity.
+In fact, any action that is feasible at the present state —or one of the present states— of the reduced $E$-verifier can be taken since there will always be a feasible action in all of the future states, regardless of the event that occurs.
+This also gives us a simple way to obtain a strategy for the defensive function so as to enforce concealability of the system; this strategy is captured by the reduced $E$-verifier in a non-deterministic manner.

+\begin{eg} Consider the NFA $G$ in Fig. \ref{G} with verifier $G_v$ and defensive verifier ${G_D}$ as shown in Fig. \ref{GvGD}.
+The $E$-verifier of $G$ is constructed following Definition \ref{RdefinitionKverifier} (partially depicted in Fig. \ref{Everifier} due to space limitation).
+For convenience, partial states have been renamed as $A,B,C$ and $D$, as shown in the figure.
+Note that we draw dotted arrows corresponding to unfeasible defensive actions in response to events $a$ and $b$, denoted by $a/$ and $b/$, at states $(B,A)$, $(C,C)$, and $(C,D)$.

-\begin{eg} Consider the $E$-verifier $V_E$ shown in Fig. \ref{Everifier}.
-First, we check whether the necessary condition in Theorem 3 is violated via Algorithm 1.
-For instance, the set of correlative states for state $B$ denoted by $X_{C_B}=\lbrace (B,A), (B,D), (B,C)\rbrace$.
-By $E_o(B)=\lbrace a\rbrace$, we only need to check if a defensive action for $a$ is possible among $(B,A), (B,D)$, and $(B,C)$.
-Since there are subsequent defensive actions from $(B,D)$ and $(B,C)$, the set of correlative states for state $B$ is legal and retained.
-Similarly, we check the set of correlative states for state $C$ denoted by $X_{C_C}=\lbrace (C,C), (C,D)\rbrace$.
-Note that $E_o(C)=\lbrace b,d\rbrace$, but there exists no defensive actions for $b$.
-Thus, the set of correlative states for state $C$ is illegal and Algorithm 1 stops.
-At this point, we know that the string-based defensive function is not $C$-enforceable.
+First, we check whether the necessary condition in Theorem~1 is violated via Algorithm~1.
+For instance, the set of co-relative states\footnote{We only consider part of the $E$-verifier in Fig. \ref{Everifier} for the sake of illustration.} for state $4S$ in $G_o$ is $X_{E_{4S}}=\lbrace (B,A), (B,D), (B,C)\rbrace$.
+We only need to check if a defensive action for $a\in E_o$ is possible among $(B,A), (B,D)$, and $(B,C)$ (because $a$ is the only feasible event at state $4S$).
+Since there are subsequent defensive actions from $(B,D)$ and $(B,C)$, the set of co-relative states for state $4S$ is legal.
+Similarly, we can check the set of co-relative states for state $5N$ in $G_o$, i.e., $X_{E_{5N}}=\lbrace (C,C), (C,D), (D,C), (D,D)\rbrace$.
+It turns out that there exists no defensive action for $b$.
+Thus, the set of co-relative states for state $5N$ is illegal and Algorithm~1 stops.
+We know that the defensive function is not $C$-enforcing.